-Representation
+Tribal Representation

-In 2018, the park consulted with associated tribes on increasing opportunities for non-consumptive ceremonial use of the park.
+In 2018, the park consulted with Associated Tribes on increasing opportunities for non-consumptive ceremonial use of the park.
 Consultants also reviewed park educational media and programming for representation of native peoples and perspectives.

-Previous education consultation focused on the Yellowstone segment of the Nez Perce National Historic Trail and the associated sites and events of the 1877 Flight of the Nez Perce.
+Previous education consultation focused on the Yellowstone segment of the Nez Perce National Historic Trail and the associated sites and events of the 1877 Flight of the Nez Perce and the park has worked with many other Tribes on vetting educational content.
+In partnership with Yellowstone Forever, the park continually works with a collaborative group of Indigenous educators to review and incorporate Indigenous perspectives into the park's educational content.

-Park Names
+Place Names

-In 2016, the Executive Committee of the Blackfoot Nation contacted Yellowstone National Park to request that the names of two locations inside the park be changed.
-National place names are managed by the United States Geologic Survey (USGS) and the representatives were referred to the USGS Board of Geographic Names at that time.
+In 2016, the Executive Committee of the Blackfoot Nation contacted Yellowstone National Park to request name changes of two locations inside the park.
+National place names are managed by the United States Geologic Survey (USGS), and the representatives were referred to the USGS Board of Geographic Names at that time.
+The committee requested the park change Mount Doane to "First Peoples Mountain" and change Hayden Valley to "Buffalo People's Valley."